Lamar County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle is not retrieved within a certain timeframe (typically 30 days), the impound lot can initiate a lien sale.
-This means they can sell your vehicle to recover the outstanding fees.
+In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their fees.
+This means they can sell your vehicle to cover the outstanding towing and storage charges.
+Do everything possible to avoid this scenario.

 If You Can't Afford the Fees